raclettejs/raclette-docs/docs/introduction/getting-started.md

 ## package.json

-To integrate Raclette into your development workflow, add the following entries to the `scripts` section of your project’s `package.json`:
+To integrate raclette into your development workflow, add the following entries to the `scripts` section of your project’s `package.json`:

 ```json
 "scripts": {